Azumi67/LocalTun_TCP/README.md

 #!/bin/bash

 while true; do
-    ping -c 1 30.0.0.2 >/dev/null 2>&1   ##30.0.0.2 is your remote private ip address
+    ping -c 1 30.0.0.1 >/dev/null 2>&1 ##30.0.0.1 is your remote private ip address
     if [ $? -ne 0 ]; then
         systemctl restart azumilocal ## this is localtun service systemctl restart strong-azumi1 ## this is for ipsec fi
-    sleep 10
-done
+    sleep 5  #time for ping interval check done

 ## do not copy this##

 nano /etc/systemd/system/azumireset.service